rolfbjarne/xamarin-macios/dotnet/BundleContents.md

 There are a few items that are automatically included during the build, and that we're supposed to copy to the app bundle somehow.

 * `@(None)`, `@(Content)` and `@(EmbeddedResource)` items with the `CopyToOutputDirectory` or the `CopyToPublishDirectory` metadata set (to either `Always` or `PreserveNewest`).
+    * `CopyToOutputDirectory` doesn't work with directories (for frameworks), in that case `CopyToPublishDirectory` must be used.

 It goes like this: